cncf/velocity/README.md

 ## Results:

+NOTE: for viewing using those motion charts You'll need Adobe Flash enabled when clicking links.
+It works (tested) on Chrome and Safari with Adobe Flash installed and enabled.

 For data from files.csv (data/data_YYYYMM.csv), 201601 --> 201703 (15 months)
 Chart with cumulative data (each month is sum of this month and previous months) is here: https://docs.google.com/spreadsheets/d/11qfS97WRwFqNnArRmpQzCZG_omvZRj_y-MNo5oWeULs/edit?usp=sharing